 All related party transactions that were entered during the financial year were in the ordinary course of the business of the Bank and were on arm's length basis.
 There were no materially significant related party transactions entered by the Bank with Related parties which may have a potential conflict with the interest of the Bank.
 All Related Party Transactions were placed before the Audit Committee of the Board for approval.
-Prior omnibus approval for transactions which are of repetitive nature is obtained from the Audit Committee and accordingly the required disclosures are made to the Committee.
+Prior omnibus approval for transactions which are of repetitive nature is obtained from the Audit Committee and accordingly the required disclosures are made to the Committee on quarterly basis in terms of the approval of the Committee.